16 Things To Do In Brighton

 The Royal Pavilion

-North Laine
+North Laine District

-From being a large field in the early 18th century, the North Laine district of Brighton gradually developed into an area of artisan dwellings and industrial and commercial premises characterised by narrow Victorian streets and period properties.
 Today it is perhaps one of Brighton’s most well-known areas, famed for its antique and second-hand stores, jewellers and boutiques, street food, and culture.
 It’s bohemian, it’s bustling, packed with quirkiness and personality, and a great hotspot for culture and art (including a Banksy).

-Brighton Lanes
+Brighton shops

-The Pier
+Palace Pier

 Brighton Palace Pier is Grade II* listed and 1,722ft long.
 It’s the only remaining Pier (of the three that Brighton once had) that you can still visit.
 Synonymous with seaside resort culture including slot machines, doughnuts, neon lights, fish and chips, and fairground rides, it’s another of Brighton’s “must visit” venues and you can’t really say you’ve “done Brighton” until you’ve hung out here for a while!
+It costs £2 to enter from March to September.

-Brighton Palace Pier
+Brighton Pier

 A little further down Brighton’s seafront (unsurprisingly to the west) is West Pier opened in 1866.
 Sadly, by 1975 it had closed to the public, and it suffered severe damage in the Great Storm of 1987.
 There were still plans to restore it until 2003 when a serious fire ripped through the pierhead.
 Fire crews were unable to save the building and a second fire brought it one step nearer to condemnation.
 In 2004, high winds caused the middle of the pier to collapse completely and English Heritage then declared it beyond repair.
 The West Pier has continued to degrade and collapse since then but remains a charismatic landmark and a compelling spot for photographers.